steffendx/GoNorthWiki/Tale.md

     * **Npc forgets skills**: Allows you to select a skill the npc forgets
     * **Change player skill value**: Allows you to select a skill of the player and change the value of the skill.
     * **Change player skill value**: Allows you to select a skill of the npc and change the value of the skill.
+    * **Save dialog state**: Marks this point in the dialog as a continue point if the dialog is stopped and the player talks to the npc again.
+This way you can mark the dialog state after an introduction and the next time the player talks to the npc the dialog will continue at this state.
  * **Condition**: A condition to branch the dialog.
 By pressing the "+" at the top next to the "x" you can add a new condition.
 By pressing on the condition text you can edit the condition, see condition dialog below.
 Next to each condition you find the following icons:
     * **Arrows**: Using the arrows you can rearrange the the different conditions
     * **Trash bin**: By clicking this icon you can delete the condition